Do you work with couples?

 I'd love to work with couples in the future, and may also train for work with children, adolescents and young people.
-In both cases, at present my insurance and professional memberships would not cover it I'm afraid.
-What I can offer is to see one person within the couple or a parent to discuss relationships with partners, children or family.
+In both cases, at present my insurance and professional memberships would not cover it.
+I can see one person within the couple or one parent to discuss relationships with partners, children or family.

 I'm a counselling or psychotherapy student: will you work with me?

-I always want to encourage those studying psychotherapy and counselling and will do whatever I can to help.
+I wish to encourage those studying psychotherapy and counselling and will do whatever I can to help.
 We would need to consider together if it would work for you.
 I don't rule it out, but please ensure that I meet your course requirements before contacting me.
-For example, some need UKCP rather than BACP registration
+For example, some need UKCP rather than BACP registration.

 I'm a TV or radio Producer: will you be on my show?

 Probably not.
-I've done a fair amount of TV and radio work (BBC mainly) in my previous incarnations.
+I've done a fair amount of TV and radio work in previous incarnations.
 I'm humbled by your interest.
 I think my and the existential perspective has a lot to offer media work: challenging mainstream views with a provocative alternative.